Cooperations and Partners

 Regular „network meetings“ of the not university related research and infrastructure institutions in the field of the historico-cultural research on East-Central Europe help to exchange information and foster the use of synergies.
 One of the results of these network meetings is the cooperation with the Virtual Specialist Library East-Central Europa (ViFa Ost), the regional interdisciplinary internet portal of the East-Central European research (a cooperation project of the Bayerische Staatsbibliothek, Herder-Instituts and the Historisches Seminar/Abteilung für Geschichte Ost- und Südosteuropas of the Ludwig-Maximilians-Universität München, of the Osteuropa-Institut in Regensburg and the Niedersächsische Staats- und Universitätsbibliothek in Göttingen)

 The BKGE is member of the Johann Gottfried Herder-Forschungsrat and of the Osteuropa-Netzwerk.

 The BKGE cooperates with the Federal Center of Political Education Bundeszentrale für politische Bildung in realizing different projects, conferences and publications.

-Our guest on the BKGE website: the working group of German and Polish art historians
+Working group of German and Polish art historians and curators